Beddgelert: Economy and attractions

 River levels on the River Glaslyn in Beddgelert are constantly monitored by the Natural Resources Wales, in order to give advance warning of flood conditions lower down the valley.

 Beddgelert has a range of hotels with public bars, guesthouses, cafes, and restaurants.
 The car park in the village provides the easiest access route for climbing Moel Hebog, the mountain which directly overlooks the village.

 Part of the restored Welsh Highland Railway runs through the village.
 In April 2009 the railway station was reopened to the public.
 The line links the village with Caernarfon to the north and Porthmadog to the south.

 Other local attractions include the Sygun Copper Mine.

 The village is also linked with the Rupert Bear stories, as Alfred Bestall wrote and illustrated some of the stories whilst he lived in the village, in a cottage at the foot of Mynydd Sygun.
-There is even a small area known as ‘Rupert Garden’ in the village, dedicated to the Bear; a short walk from Alfred Bestall's old home.
+There is even a small area known as 'Rupert Garden' in the village, dedicated to the Bear; a short walk from Alfred Bestall's old home.

-Many films have made use of the scenery around Beddgelert; most notably The Inn of the Sixth Happiness, starring Ingrid Bergman.
-Other more modern films such as Tomb Raider 2: Lara Croft and the Cradle of Life have also been filmed here; starring Angelina Jolie.
+Many films have made use of the scenery around Beddgelert, most notably The Inn of the Sixth Happiness, starring Ingrid Bergman.
+Parts of Lara Croft: Tomb Raider – The Cradle of Life, starring Angelina Jolie, were also shot here.
+The area was also used to double for the Khyber Pass in India for the film Carry On Up The Khyber in 1968, the cast and crew staying in The Royal Goat Hotel in Beddgelert during filming.

+Demographics

+In 2021 the population of Beddgelert was recorded as 460, 34.5% of which were aged 55 to 74, higher than the national average of 25.1%.
+The largest ethnic group is White, making up 97.2% of the population, higher than the national average of 93.8%, with the second largest being Mixed with 2.2% of the population, higher than the national average of 1.6%.
+The largest religious group in Beddgelert is No religion with 46.5% of the population, which is also the national average, with the second largest being Christianity with 42.6%, lower than the national average of 43.6%.